-Income has positive and significant effect on wellbeing and this result is consistent with the previous researches e.g. Frey & Stutzeer(2002), Inglehart (1990), Ostram (2000) Stevson and Wolfers(2013) and many others.
-Our results are not consistent with the results of Easterlin (1973).
-Easterlin findings are that income has no role in the wellbeing of individual.
-Our research shows that income has significant positive role in the wellbeing.
-One unit increase in income we expect a 22.9 percentage point increase in the log odds of being in a higher level of satisfaction, given all of the other variables in the model are held constant.
-Whereas one unit increase in income we expect a 3.01 percentage point decrease in the log odds of being in a lower category of satisfaction, given all of the other variables in the model are held constant.
+Income has positive and significant effect on well-being.
+One unit increase in income, we expect a 22.9 percentage point increase in the log odds of being in a higher level of satisfaction and 3.01 percentage point decrease in the log odds of being in a lower category of satisfaction, given all of the other variables in the model are held constant.

 Trust on formal institutions is positively and significantly related to higher levels of satisfaction.
 These results are in line with previous studies (Dorn et al. 2007; Helliwell and Huang 2008).
-The log odds of being in a higher level of satisfaction due to trust on formal institution is 8.9 percent higher given all of the other variables in the model are held constant.
-While, log odds of being in a lower level of satisfaction due to trust on formal institution is 1.1 percent lower, given all of the other variables in the model are held constant.Trust on informal institutions index is our variable of interest.
-Trust on informal institutions is positively and significantly associated with wellbeing.
-The log odds of being in a higher level of satisfaction due to trust on informal institution is 11.08 percent higher given all of the other variables in the model are held constant.
-While, log odds of being in a lower category of satisfaction due to trust on informal institution is 1.4 percent lower, given all of the other variables in the model are held constant.
+The log odds of being in a higher level of satisfaction due to trust on formal institutions is 8.9 percent higher and log odds of being in a lower level of satisfaction due to trust on formal institutions is 1.1 percent lower, given all of the other variables in the model are held constant.

+Trust on informal institutions index is our variable of interest.
+Trust on informal institutions is positively and significantly associated with well-being.
+The log odds of being in a higher level of satisfaction due to trust on informal institutions is 11.08 percent higher and log odds of being in a lower category of satisfaction due to trust on informal institutions is 1.4 percent lower, given all of the other variables in the model are held constant.